Jolnir-Sefir/dagaz/docs/ONBOARDING_FOR_BUILDERS.md

 2. **LLM parse quality** — The perception boundary (`orchestrator.py`) is the weakest link.
 Better prompts, better models, structured output schemas, multi-shot parsing — all would improve the entire system.

 3. **New environments** — The reef scenario is the main worked example.
 Building new scenarios (robot navigation, dialogue systems, game NPCs) would test the architecture's domain-generality claims.
+Start by editing `core/domain.metta` with your scenario's actions, observables, and preferences — the cognitive core adapts automatically.

 4. **Hyperon bug fixes** — If you're familiar with the Hyperon/OpenCog codebase, the two blocking bugs (cons-cell pattern matching, trie crash at ~1,664 atoms) are documented in the repo.
 Fixing either would unlock native MeTTa execution.